 - Activity against multidrug resistant pathogens.
 Bacteria are accumulating resistance mechanisms to multiple classes of antibiotics within the same organism, and as a consequence physicians are losing confidence in existing antibiotics as empiric therapy before culture results become available.
 Sulopenem is active against organisms that have multiple resistance mechanisms and can help avoid some of the consequences of ineffective antibiotic therapy. - Documented safety and tolerability profile.
-Adverse event data collected as part of the Japanese Phase 2 development program with the IV formulation established an overall safety profile for sulopenem.
+Adverse event data collected as part of the Japanese Phase 2 development program with the IV formulation provided preliminary insights into the safety profile for sulopenem, which will continue to be assessed with additional clinical trials.
 Data is also available for the oral formulation collected in healthy volunteers in the Phase 1 program conducted by us that is consistent with a well-tolerated regimen and similar to the adverse event profile observed with the IV formulation.
 One additional adverse event identified with the oral prodrug is loose stools, which were considered of mild severity and were self-limited, as seen with other broad spectrum oral antibiotics with activity against the anaerobic flora of the gastrointestinal tract.
 In the Japanese program, one patient reported a serious adverse event related to sulopenem of a transient elevation in liver function tests.
 The patient died due to metastatic lung cancer.
 Other serious adverse events recorded in patients receiving sulopenem in the Japanese program, which were not related by the investigator to sulopenem, included myocardial infarction with respiratory failure and progression of underlying ovarian carcinoma, in both cases resulting in death.
 For each of these patients, sulopenem was not determined to be the cause of death. - Availability of an IV formulation.
 Sulopenem is expected to be available intravenously.
 Patients sick enough to require hospitalization may not be good candidates for initial oral therapy, given potential uncertainties around the ability to absorb drugs due to diminished gastrointestinal and target tissue perfusion in patients with compromised cardiovascular status associated with sepsis or reduced gastrointestinal motility.
 An IV and oral formulation will enable the conduct of clinical registration trials in a manner consistent with typical clinical practice, allow for confidence in the initiation of therapy in seriously ill patients and, if approved, offer both important formulations as therapeutic options. - Advanced manufacturing program.
 The synthetic pathway for sulopenem, initially defined in the 1980s, has now evolved through its third iteration, incorporating improvements in yield and scalability.
 We expect to register two different contract manufacturing organizations to manufacture the active pharmaceutical ingredient (API) for oral sulopenem and sulopenem.
 Both of the contract manufacturers have the capability to produce vials for IV delivery.
-We plan to utilize two sites to produce sulopenem tablets: one third-party facility registered and validated to supply product for our launch and an Iterum-operated facility registered and validated within one year of product launch.
+We will initially rely on a single third-party facility to manufacture all of our sulopenem tablets.
+In the future, given the importance of sulopenem to our potential commercial results, we will consider establishing additional sources.